perfana/afterburner/README.md

 Put under load and check if all validates as expected.

+## Basket database store

+You can store baskets in a database by calling:

+    curl -H "Content-Type: application/json" -d '{ "customer": "Johnny", "prices": [10, 20, 30], "products": ["apple", "banana","oranges"], "totalPrice": 60 }' localhost:8080/basket/store

+And retrieve all baskets via:

+    curl localhost:8080/basket/all

 ## autonomous worker

 Use the autonomous worker to investigate the behaviour of @Schedule.